 But some people focus only on the big three: transportation, housing, and food.
 They only buy economically efficient vehicles, but prefer public transit or bicycles.
 They look for roommates, or for minimalist living arrangements.
 No McMansions.
 And then they reduce their grocery bills and dining out costs, looking for deals or prepping weeks’ worth of meals at once.
 By chasing these big three, one can easily save thousands of dollars every year.
 That’s great!

 The Pareto principle states, for a given event, that 80% of the outcomes are often created by 20% of the causes.
-So if you only have 15 minutes a week to think about personal finance, you better identify the most important 20% of the causes!
-Ignore the pennies on the ground.
-You can do better!
+In other words, if you only have 15 minutes a week to think about personal finance, you better identify the most important 20% of the causes!
+Or put simply, ignore the pennies on the ground; you can do better!
 If you focus on identifying the best opportunities to affect your personal finance, you can profoundly improve your life without wasting time.
+The problem of “no free time” is minimized, because you’re focused on the biggest ideas.

 Not sure where to start?
 Think about the “big three” that I call out above: housing, transportation, and food.
 Or, feel free to reach out to me!